nicholasmetherall/tropical-cyclone-impact-analysis/README.md

 # tropical-cyclone-impact-analysis
-Standardised workflows for analysis of tropical cyclone paths and associated impacts on natural and human assets
+Standardised workflows for analysis of tropical cyclone parameters based on International Best Track Archive for Climate Stewardship (IBTrACS) and associated impacts on natural assets (based on Global Forest Watch) data.